nestorgt/xpense/README.md

 * Tab With: 4 spaces
 * Indent Width: 4 spaces

+## Stack

+* Architecture MVVM.
+* Database is invisible to VM's, inmutable structs are used as models across all the app.

+## Testing data
+* Default categories are added on `CategoryService`
+* Some transactions for testing are added on `TransactionService` (only on DEBUG mode)

 ## Currency Layer API

 Due to a limitation on the free accounts: